LukasFlorian/T1000/main.typ

 With the increase in security threats to critical infrastructure, automated surveillance systems have become essential for ensuring the safety and security of people, infrastructure and property at scale.
 The ability to detect individuals on critical infrastructure premises is crucial to preventing unauthorized access and potential damage to assets.
 While conventional RGB-based surveillance systems remain prevalent in many application, they face inherent limitations in challenging scenarios such as low-light conditions, adverse weather, fog, smoke and complete darkness during nighttime @farooqObjectDetectionThermal2021.

 A compelling alternative to systems operating in the visible light domain are such capturing wavelengths in the infrared spectrum and thus offering consistent detection capabilities that are fundamentally independent of ambient lighting conditions.
-Unlike regular RGB cameras, thermal sensors detect light with longer wavelengths that correspond to the heat signatures of emitted directly by objects.
+Unlike regular RGB cameras, thermal sensors detect light with longer wavelengths that correspond to the heat signatures emitted directly by objects.
 This characteristic provides unique advantages for human detection, as the human body maintains a relatively constant temperature of approximately 37°C, creating distinct thermal signatures that remain visible regardless of environmental illumination @akshathaHumanDetectionAerial2022.

 The integration of deep learning architectures with thermal imaging thus opens new possibilities for automated systems that can reliably detect humans in the aforementioned scenarios with adverse conditions for conventional RGB-based concepts.
 However, most state-of-the-art object detection models have been primarily developed for and trained on RGB imagery.
 Given that the spectral, tectural and contrast characteristics of infrared images differ substantially from visible-light imagery, both due to the properties of those wavelengths themselves and of the sensors, those existing models might need to be adapted to achieve optimal performance.

 //
 This research addresses the critical need for systematic evaluation of neural object detection models specifically tailored for thermal human detection applications.
 The study focuses on the #acr("SSD") architecture, a prominent one-stage detection framework known for its balance between accuracy and computational efficiency.
 By examining multiple model variants with different backbone networks (VGG16 and ResNet152), initialization strategies (pretrained versus scratch training), and thermal-specific preprocessing techniques (image inversion and edge enhancement), this work provides comprehensive insights into optimal configurations for infrared surveillance systems.

+/*
 This project addresses the need for systematic evaluation of neural object detection models and preprocessing techniques tailored for thermal human detection applications.
 For the purpose of developing and edge-deployable network, the focus of this study lies on the #acr("SSD") architecture, a prominent one-stage detection framework with relatively low complexity compared to newer architectures like the #acr("ViT").
+*/

 /*
 This work provides comprehensive insights into optimal configurations for infrared surveillance networks by examining multiple model variants with different: